Could the Silver Price Really Hit $100 per Ounce?

 What’s in store for silver in the future?
 Keith Neumeyer of First Majestic Silver has said he sees the white metal reaching US$100 per ounce.

-So far this year, Neumeyer has made his US$100 call in a conversation with ITM Trading’s Daniela Cambone at the Prospectors & Developers Association of Canada (PDAC) convention; and in April he acknowledged his reputation as the "triple-digit silver guy" on the Todd Ault Podcast.
+In 2024, Neumeyer made his US$100 silver call in a conversation with ITM Trading’s Daniela Cambone at the Prospectors & Developers Association of Canada (PDAC) convention and in April of that year he acknowledged his reputation as the "triple-digit silver guy" on the Todd Ault Podcast.

 At times he’s been even bolder, suggesting in 2016 that silver could reach US$1,000 if gold were to hit US$10,000.
-More recently, his expected timeline for US$100 silver has been pushed back, but he remains very bullish on the metal in the long term.
+More recently, his expected timeline for US$100 silver has been pushed back, but he remains very bullish in the long term.

 Why is Neumeyer calling for a US$100 silver price?